 Apply a road hierarchy classification in Selwyn District to recognise the different functions and roles of the District's roads.

-The Site adjoins existing urban development to the north of Trices Road, and makes transport connections to this development, and to the proposed reserve to the south thus promoting an efficient and consolidated land use pattern.
+The Site adjoins existing urban development to the west and north, and makes transport connections to these developments, thus promoting an efficient and consolidated land use pattern.